qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/widget/slidebar.rst

 Description
 -----------

-The SlideBar widget can be used as a replacement for a <Scroll> container if scrolling is only needed in one direction.
-In contrast to the Scroll container the SlideBar uses <RepeatButton|RepeatButtons> instead of scroll bars to do the scrolling.
-It is used e.g. in <TabView|tab views>.
+The SlideBar widget can be used as a replacement for a :doc:`Scroll` container if scrolling is only needed in one direction.
+In contrast to the Scroll container the SlideBar uses :doc:`RepeatButtons <RepeatButton>` instead of scroll bars to do the scrolling.
+It is used e.g. in :doc:`tab views <TabView>`.

 Demos
 -----